 A/N: So I've been sitting on this one for a while.
 Recently I've gotten on a real Western kick, and it ultimately inspired what is sure to be a wildly historically inaccurate fanfic.
 Wow.
 Never thought I would go here, and yet, I'm psyched.

 "Calamity" Jane Rizzoli had a voice like sin.

-If she spoke your name with it, God have mercy on you: whether she was angry with you or not, it would take legions of self-control to keep yourself from falling to the floor at the sound of it.
-For many an unlucky soul, Jane's voice was the last sound to ever pass through their ears.
-It was deep; powerful as a church bell.
-When you heard that voice, you knew you were encountering a woman who had really experienced life—really swept into each corner of it, exploring every nook and cranny she could, and never resting for a second.
+If she spoke your name with it, God have mercy on you: for many an unlucky soul, Jane's voice was the last sound to ever pass through their ears.
+It was deep and powerful as a church bell; when you heard that voice, you knew you were encountering a woman who had really experienced life—really swept into each corner of it, exploring every nook and cranny she could, never resting for a second.
 A new mountain to be climbed?
 Jane was on it.
 A new lake to be explored?
 Jane was in it.
 A wild animal taking out your cattle?
 Jane would be wearing its hide by the next day.

 Another reason her friends numbered so few was because Jane rarely stayed in the same place longer than a few months.
 She traveled from town to town with just one other soul, the only person she would really trust with her life.
 But settle down?
 Never.
 Hers was a spirit that could not broken.
 Hers was a lifestyle that could never be tamed.
 Hers was a passion that could never be quelled.

 Hers was a life Maura Isles could never have imagined in even her wildest dreams.

 They had told her it would be impossible.